ProgrammingHSG/mycv/README.md

+### The present project has been created in the context of the course "3,793 | 4,799: Skills: Programming - Introduction Level" by 2 HSG students

 ## The project is composed of the following files:
 * 1 HTML file (index.html) which contains the website structure & content